 On March 13, 1907, the Boston Globe reported that Robert Clark had entered into an agreement with the Estate of J. Montgomery Sears (who had died in June of 1905) to purchase 9 Gloucester.
-The agreement apparently was not finalized, however, and on August 7, 1907, the Globe reported that the Sears Estate had sold the house to Donald Gordon.
+The agreement was not finalized, and the Clarks moved instead to 317 Beacon.

-Donald Gordon, an attorney, and his wife, Louisa Raynor (Ayer) Gordon, lived at 9 Gloucester from soon after their purchase of the house in 1907.
+On August 5, 1907, 9 Gloucester was purchased from the estate of Joshua Montgomery Sears by Donald Gordon, an attorney.
+He and his wife, Louisa Raynor (Ayer) Gordon, made it their home.
 They previously had lived next door, at 11 Gloucester.
-He is shown as the owner of 9 Gloucester on the 1908 and 1912 Bromley maps.
-They continued to live there during the 1914-1915 winter season, after which they moved to Lincoln.
+They continued to live at 9 Gloucester during the 1914-1915 winter season, after which they moved to Lincoln.

 During the 1917-1918 winter season, 9 Gloucester was the home of Philip Stockton, president of the Old Colony Trust Company, and his wife, Margaret (Head) Stockton.
-They also maintained a home in Manchester.
+They also maintained a home, Highcliff, in Manchester, Massachusetts.
 They previously had lived at 173 Commonwealth, and by the 1918-1919 season, they had moved to 278 Beacon.

 During the 1918-1919 winter season, 9 Gloucester was the home of leather and wool merchant Louis Rosenthal and his wife, Mabel (Rothschild) Rosenthal.
 They previously had lived at 7 Marlborough, and by the 1919-1920 season had moved to 261 Clarendon.

 During the 1925-1926 winter season, 9 Gloucester was the home of bond broker Eben Shearman Doolittle and his wife, Alice Watson (Lowery) Doolittle.
 They previously had lived at 12 Charles River Square.
-In the spring of 1926, they purchased and moved to 321 Marlborough.
+In May of 1926, they purchased and subsequently moved to 321 Marlborough.

-By the 1926-1927 winter season, 9 Gloucester was the home of investment banker Franklin Haven Clark and his wife, Frances (Sturgis) Clark.
+On August 26, 1926, 9 Gloucester was purchased from Charles Lovering by Frances (Sturgis) Clark, the wife of investment banker Franklin Haven Clark.
 They previously had lived at 31 Hereford.
-Frances Clark is shown as the owner of 9 Gloucester on the 1928 Bromley map.
-They also maintained a summer home in Nahant.
+They also maintained a home in Nahant.

-In June of 1930, the Clarks applied for (and subsequently received) permission to add a third floor to the ell between 9 Gloucester and 322 Marlborough.
+In June of 1930, the Clarks applied for (and subsequently received) permission to add a third floor to the rear addition between 9 Gloucester and 322 Marlborough.
 The remodeling was designed by architects Perry, Shaw, and Hepburn.

 The Clarks continued to live at 9 Gloucester until his death in July of 1936.

-By 1937, 9 Gloucester was owned by Bessie Everett (Griffin) Norris, the wife of real estate and insurance broker Forris Wood Norris.
+On October 21, 1936, 9 Gloucester was purchased from Frances Clark by Bessie Everett (Griffin) Norris, the wife of real estate and insurance broker Forris Wood Norris.
 In March of 1938, she applied for (and subsequently received) permission to convert it into four apartments.
-She is shown as the owner on the 1938 Bromley map.

 In October of 1940, Forris W. Norris, received permission to repair fire damage to the basement and first floor of the house, which at that point contained five apartments.